boynux/boynux-orig-blog/_posts/2014-03-27-angularjs-facebook-integration.md

 ---
 layout: post
 title: AngularJs Facebook integration how to
+excerpt: Have you ever wanted to integrate third party frameworks into AngluarJs?
+This is an explanation of AngularJs Facebook integration, in great details.
+I show you how to deal with asynchronous calls and prmises.
 ---

 If you've ever written any code in Javascript, you've already experienced asynchronous calls complexities.
 But that wouldn't be much difficult to overcome when you understand the basics.

 [<img class="size-medium wp-image-845 alignright" title="AngularJS Facebook" alt="AngularJS Facebook" src="http://www.boynux.com/wp-content/uploads/2014/03/angularjs-facebook-300x120.png" width="300" height="120" />][1]